Hyperparticle/hyperparticle.github.io/_posts/2018-09-20-erasmus-coursework-in-computational-linguistics.md

 [![Transformer Model](/public/img/transform20fps.gif)](https://ai.googleblog.com/2017/08/transformer-novel-neural-network.html)

 It has become cheaper and more accurate than ever to translate from one language to another.
 Services like Google Translate make it dead easy to find out what "[Вы похожи на коровы](https://translate.google.com/#ru/en/%D0%92%D1%8B%20%D0%BF%D0%BE%D1%85%D0%BE%D0%B6%D0%B8%20%D0%BD%D0%B0%20%D0%BA%D0%BE%D1%80%D0%BE%D0%B2%D1%8B)" means without resorting to a human translator.
-Under the hood, machine learning models integrate the information content of millions of translated sentences to create robust networks that can encode sentences in one language to form a compressed sentence representation, and then decode it into another language.
+Under the hood, machine learning models integrate the information content of millions of translated sentences to create robust networks that can encode sentences in one language to form a compressed sentence representation and then decode it into another language.

 <!-- Most of the classes for the first semester were compulsory.
 Data Structures I, Introduction to Complexity and Computability, Statistical Natural Language Processing I, General Linguistics, Natural Language Processing Technologies. -->